translate-img

 4. Confirm you are not a robot and click Search for a translator.

 You will get results for professional translators in your location.
 You can use the keywords filter for better language search.
 Or, you can use the Translator Search section to find ATA-certified translators.
-ATA-certified translators have passed an extreme translation examination and can use their official seal on the translation certificate.
+ATA-certified translators have passed a rigorous translation examination.
+While ATA certification is not required by USCIS, hiring an ATA-certified translator adds an additional layer of credibility to your application.
 Although it is not compulsory for immigration applications, hiring an ATA-certified translator assures you of professionalism.

 Two seated people are explaining the documents on their table to the person seated in front of them.